AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * They should have specified all necessary :ref:`Properties of Volatile Variables` corresponding to their usage.

+  When the address of the object is specified through a precisely supported address specification, a warning is guaranteed to be issued in problematic cases (if there is a mismatch in volatile status, atomic status or volatile properties between overlaid and overlaying objects).

 * [SPARK_ALIASING_ADDRESS]
-  Aliases between objects annotated with a statically unknown address specification are ignored by GNATprove.
+  Aliases between objects annotated with an imprecisely supported address specification are ignored by GNATprove.
 Reviews are necessary to ensure that: